cloudnim/MakeChangeProject/README.md

 [Cloning a repository](https://help.github.com/articles/cloning-a-repository/)
 ```

-Once you have successfully cloned the repository to your local machine open up a terminal/shell and run the following commands to compile and run the program
+Once you have successfully cloned the repository to your local machine open up a terminal/shell and run the following commands to compile and run the program.

 ```
 # Navigate to the src/ directory where you cloned the repository